Department of Communication Studies

 The department offers an extensive internship program in media-related industries, business, public service, and other organizations.
 Internships allow students to explore the relationship between communication theory and its practice in everyday life.
 Credit can be obtained through consultation with the internship advisor and enrollment in COMM 393.
 More than 100 organizations participate in the program.
+The department also offers the Hollywood Internship Program, a summer study and work opportunity for selected students interested in pursuing careers in the film industry.
 Note: Internship credit counts as elective hours and does not count toward the 30 credit hours required for the major.
 Information can be found at comm.unc.edu/undergraduate/oppcommmaj/interninfo/internship.

 WUNC Radio and WUNC-TV

 Limited opportunities exist for internships and employment with the public radio and television stations in Chapel Hill and in the Research Triangle Park.

 Student groups adapt scripts, direct, and stage productions for the public.
 Additionally, individual students often appear in regular performances sponsored by graduate students in the Department of Communication Studies and in productions directed by faculty members.

 STV is a student-run video production operation that provides hands-on opportunities in a variety of programming assignments.